 Watch from across the Potomac River at some ideal viewing areas.
 Check out the U.S. Marine Corps War Memorial, also known as the Iwo Jima Memorial, and the nearby Netherlands Carillon in Virginia.
 With the mesmerizing Marine Corps War Memorial statue as the backdrop, the fireworks take on even greater meaning.

 Take a family-friendly fireworks cruise

 Several rooftop bars offer panoramic views of the fireworks

 There a plenty of great rooftop bars that offer the ideal setting for watching the fireworks in the District.
-POV Rooftop Lounge and Terrace at the W Hotel, the Conrad Hotel's Summit Rooftop, La Vie and Top of the Gate at the Watergate Hotel are just a few of the spots that could make for great Independence Day (or should we say night) revelry.
+VUE Rooftop Lounge and Terrace at Hotel Washington, the Conrad Hotel's Summit Rooftop, La Vie and Top of the Gate at the Watergate Hotel are just a few of the spots that could make for great Independence Day (or should we say night) revelry.
 Make sure to check with your locale of choice regarding safety precautions and availability.